Best Nikon Z lenses

 |

-With a price tag of 600€, this is much more than the 200€ we were used to for an entry-level 50mm f/1.8, as well as the 415g instead of the 150-200g of the DSLR versions.
+At around €600, it is much more expensive than the €200 entry-level 50mm f/1.8 lenses we were used to for an entry-level 50mm f/1.8, as well as the 415g instead of the 150-200g of the DDSLR versions.
 But we have high-end performances, and compared to the 2300€ of the f/1.2, it seems almost cheap, ahah.

-Here are the summarized physical characteristics of the standard Nikon Z lenses mentioned above.
+Here are the summarized physical characteristics of the Nikon Z standard lenses mentioned above.

-| Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
+| Nikon Z standard lenses | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||

 |---|---|---|---|---|---|---|---|---|---|---|